-Trinity Health Foundation of East Tennessee (Trinity) will seek proposals in five areas for the 2018 Health Initiatives in both a Small Grants Division (non-profit organizations with less than $1.5 million in annual revenue) and Large Grants Division.
+Trinity Health Foundation of East Tennessee (Trinity) will seek proposals in six areas for the 2019 Health Initiatives in both a Small Grants Division (non-profit organizations with less than $1.5 million in annual revenue) and Large Grants Division.
 The Small Grants Division Phase I “Planning Grant” proposals will be for a maximum of $5,000 and will be eligible to compete for a Phase II “Implementation Grant” of up to $50,000.
 The Large Grants Division Phase I “Planning Grant” proposals will be for a maximum of $15,000 and will be eligible to compete for a Phase II “Implementation Grant” of up to $150,000.

 Proposals for Phase I “Planning Grants” are submitted electronically via this website.
 An individual organization is limited to only one application as the lead proposing organization in a given year although an organization can be a supporting collaborator on as many proposals as they desire to submit.
-The 2018 Trinity Health Initiatives are:
+The 2019 Trinity Health Initiatives are:

-- Initiative 1: Access to Preventive Care: Trinity seeks proposed projects that will address the needs for access to preventive care in our region.
+- Initiative 1: Access to Care: Trinity seeks proposed projects that will address the needs for access to preventive care in our region.
 A range of needs have been identified including preventive indigent care, dental care, eye care, transportation for care, prenatal training, assistance with medication access, rural care access and care access for the homeless.
 Trinity seeks projects that allow the needed infrastructure to be put in place and an ongoing viable operating structure to be established after the Trinity funds end.

 - Initiative 2: Healthy Life Choices: Trinity seeks proposed projects that will motivate, encourage, educate and transform the daily health choices made by our region’s residents by encouraging positive choices or diminishing negative ones.
 A range of needs/challenges has been identified including obesity prevention, smoking cessation, nutrition choices, regular exercise, and wellness education.
 Trinity seeks projects that will measurably impact the regional health choices over the long term.